Sledmine/insurrection/README.md

 # Coming in 1.0.0-alpha.2 - Screenshots

-We are aiming for high resolution assets as possible, this includes fonts now thanks to Chimera we can override fonts with higher resolution ones, by now Chimera only provides a way to override fonts.
+We are aiming for high resolution assets as possible, this includes fonts now thanks to Chimera we can override fonts with higher resolution ones, by now Chimera only provides one way to override fonts globally and not per map or per font, that would be a feature to request.

+Blur on menus was removed, there is some discussion about keeping it or removing it.

 A high resolution mouse bitmap was added, more ui widget components were moved to support real widescreen layout.